 “Is the truth really out there?”
 (Salon)

 “The gig economy goes to class” (Salon, Alternet)

 “I Went Undercover to a Trump Campaign Debate Party at Round Table Pizza, and I Foresaw the End Times” (The Bold Italic) A gonzo journalism account of a GOP-sponsored debate party in south San José, this feature-length article fuses political commentary with a New Journalism-style essay about the experience.

 “Against the Crowdfunding Economy.”
 (Jacobin) A mix of interview and political commentary into the social implications of crowdfunding for artists and those in need.

 “Not-so-High Times: What It’s Like Being a Weed Trimmer in the Underground Cannabis Economy.”
 (The Bold Italic) I interviewed four women who had worked as cannabis trimmers, and whittled down their stories into a compelling exposé of a sometimes-abusive black market industry.

 “Keep the Red Planet Red.”
 (Jacobin) An analysis of the media hype around Elon Musk’s vision for a private Mars mission, and what this says about our collective faith in democratic, big-science initiatives.

 “The Starbucks Recovery Act.”
 (Dissent) A critique of efforts by corporate megaliths to end the recession through philanthropy; a critique of the idea that we should tithe to small business owners so that they may profit.

 “The Three Bay Areas.”
-(The Bold Italic) A fictionalized retelling of stories from people from different class backgrounds who live in the bay—my attempt to make sociology compelling to people who might not otherwise be interested, and raise issues of class and gentrification through fiction.
-This article surpassed 50,000 views.
+(The Bold Italic) A fictionalized retelling of stories from people from different class backgrounds who live in the Bay Area—my attempt to make sociology compelling to people who might not otherwise be interested, and raise issues of class and gentrification through fiction.